• Products

-Query JSON Data in Cache
+Query JSON Data in Cache [Deprecated]

 Note

-This feature is available in NCache Enterprise edition only.
+This feature is also available in NCache Professional.

-- To learn about the standard prerequisites required to work with all NCache client side features please refer to the given page on Client Side API Prerequisites.
+• To learn about the standard prerequisites required to work with all NCache client-side features including JSON data, please refer to the given page on Client-Side API Prerequisites.

-- To query data using indexes, index your query objects as detailed in our Administrators Guide.
+• To query data using indexes, index your query objects as detailed in our Administrators Guide.

-- If you have defined indexes you must provide type information for the JSON object to be indexed when creating it.
+• If you have defined indexes, you must provide type information for the JSON object to be indexed when creating it.

-- For API details refer to: ICache, CacheItem, JsonValue, JsonObject, Groups, Tags, NamedTags, Insert, AddAttribute, Get, QueryCommand, SearchService, ExecuteReader, FieldCount, NamedTagsDictionary.
+• For API details, refer to: ICache, CacheItem, JsonValue, JsonObject, Groups, Tags, NamedTags, Insert, AddAttribute, Get, QueryCommand, SearchService, ExecuteReader, FieldCount, NamedTagsDictionary.

-Step 1: Defining JSON Indexes for Querying Data
+Step 1: Defining JSON Data Indexes for Querying

 Step 2: Specify Type Information for JSON Index Queries

-when adding this object to the cache.
+You must provide a type name (the same type name as in the index you've defined previously) to query the JsonObject when adding this object to the cache.
 Otherwise, you will not be able to perform any queries successfully.
-You can learn how to specify this type information in your code snippet in our section on Adding JsonObject to Cache with Type Name
+You can learn how to specify this type of information in your code snippet in our section on Adding JsonObject to Cache with Type Name.

 Steps 3: Query JsonObjects Using JSON Query Indexes